open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 }
 ```

-We can notice that we don't have to define the format.
-The parser automatically
+You can notice that you don't have to define the format.
+The parser
-detects the format and parses the logs accordingly.
-Even partial logs that cri-o
+automatically detects the format and parses the logs accordingly.
+Even partial
-or containerd runtimes can produce will be recombined properly without the need
+logs that cri-o or containerd runtimes can produce will be recombined properly
-of any special configuration.
+without the need of any special configuration.

-This is really handy, because as users we don't need to care about specifying
+This is really handy, because as a user you don't need to care about specifying
 the format and even maintaining different configurations for different
 environments.